ibexa/documentation-developer/docs/templating/design_engine/design_engine.md

 !!! caution

-    After you create a new folder with a design in `templates/themes`, you must clear the cache (`php bin/console cache:clear`), even if you work in the dev environment.
+    After you create a new folder with a theme in `templates/themes`, you must clear the cache (`php bin/console cache:clear`), even if you work in the dev environment.

 ## Order of themes